ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 * The "rev_scope" parameter is OPTIONAL in an Access Token Response.
 If present, this parameter specifies the access rights that the AS has actually granted as a reverse scope to the access token's audience, for accessing protected resources at C as the access token's reverse audience.

-Fundamentally, this parameter has the same semantics of the "scope" parameter used in ACE framework, with the difference that it conveys an identifier of C as a host of protected resources to access, according to the access rights granted as reverse scope to the audience of the access token issued by the AS.
+Fundamentally, this parameter has the same semantics of the "scope" parameter used in the ACE framework, with the difference that it conveys the access rights requested/granted as reverse scope for/to the audience of the access token issued by the AS.

 The use of this parameter is further detailed in {{sec-bidirectional-access-control}}.